aeternity/protocol/channels/state.md

 * `round` is being used to order different channel states - the greater the `round`, the newer the state

-* `state_hash` is the root of the State Channel's MPTree of MPTerees
+* `state_hash` is the root of the State Channel's MPTree of MPTrees

-A transaction that has all three defines the channnel's state at a certain point of time.
+A transaction that has all three defines the channel's state at a certain point of time.
 This is only valid when this transaction is authenticated by both participants.
 The only exception is the `channel_force_progress_tx` that has all three elements but is unilaterally authenticated.
 It is worth noting